kleinesfilmroellchen/hyperflut/README.md

 ./target/release/hyperflut --help
 ```

+You can configure hyperflut’s logging by using the RUST_LOG environment variable.
+Its general syntax is [described here](https://docs.rs/env_logger/latest/env_logger/#example).
+All GStreamer logging categories are nested under the `gstreamer` logging module, so e.g. to enable debug output for GStreamer’s Video4Linux2 elements you could set `RUST_LOG=gstreamer::v4l2=DEBUG`.

 ## Performance & speed optimization

 There are many things that affect how quickly pixels can be painted on a